 Scientific Games strikes $3.3B deal to buy Bally

-NEW YORK (AP) — Scientific Games says it will pay about $3.3 billion to buy slot machine maker Bally Technologies in a cash deal that expands its casino management system portfolio.
+NEW YORK (AP) — Scientific Games plans to pay about $3.3 billion to buy Bally Technologies in a deal that would combine makers of gambling equipment ranging from slot machines to instant-win lottery games.

 The electronic gambling machine maker said Friday that it will pay $83.30 for each share of Bally.
-That is a 38 percent premium to Bally's closing price of $60.17 on Thursday.
+That amounts to a 38 percent premium to Bally's closing price of $60.17 on Thursday.

 The deal value totals $5.1 billion counting about $1.8 billion in Bally debt.